Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Introduction

 \section{Introduction}

-Machine learning has achieved remarkable performance over various benchmarks~\citep{zhang2023efficiently,lei2023practical,guo2022evolutionary}.
-For example, the recent successes of various neural network architectures~\citep{he2016deep,touvron2021training} has shown strong numerical evidence that the prediction accuracy over specific tasks can reach the position of the leaderboard as high as a human \citep{he2015delving,nangia2019human}, suggesting different application scenarios of these methods.
-However, these methods deployed in the real world often underdeliver its promises made through the benchmark datasets \citep{Edwards2019,d2020underspecification}, usually due to the fact that these benchmark datasets, typically \textit{i.i.d}, cannot sufficiently represent the diversity of the samples a model will encounter after being deployed in practice~\citep{recht2019imagenet,szegedy2013intriguing,wang2020word, zhang2023continual,wu2023discover,zhang2023survey}.
+Machine learning has achieved remarkable performance over various benchmarks.
+For example, the recent successes of various neural network architectures~\citep{he2016deep,touvron2021training} has shown strong numerical evidence that the prediction accuracy over specific tasks can reach the position of the leaderboard as high as a human, suggesting different application scenarios of these methods.
+However, these methods deployed in the real world often underdeliver its promises made through the benchmark datasets \citep{Edwards2019,d2020underspecification}, usually due to the fact that these benchmark datasets, typically \textit{i.i.d}, cannot sufficiently represent the diversity of the samples a model will encounter after being deployed in practice~\citep{recht2019imagenet, wu2023discover}.

 Fortunately, multiple lines of study have aimed to embrace this challenge, and most of these works are proposing to further diversify the datasets used at the evaluation time.
-We notice these works mostly fall into two main categories: (1) the works that study the performance over testing datasets generated by predefined perturbation over the original \textit{i.i.d} datasets, such as adversarial robustness \citep{szegedy2013intriguing,goodfellow2015explaining} or robustness against certain noises \citep{geirhos2018imagenettrained,hendrycks2019benchmarking,wang2020high}; and (2) the works that study the performance over testing datasets that are collected anew with a procedure/distribution different from the one for training sets,
+We notice these works mostly fall into two main categories: (1) the works that study the performance over testing datasets generated by predefined perturbation over the original \textit{i.i.d} datasets, such as adversarial robustness \citep{szegedy2013intriguing,goodfellow2015explaining} or robustness against certain noises \citep{geirhos2018imagenettrained,wang2020high}; and (2) the works that study the performance over testing datasets that are collected anew with a procedure/distribution different from the one for training sets, such as domain adaptation \citep{ben2007analysis,ben2010theory} and domain generalization \citep{muandet2013domain}.